hannotify/pattern-matching-small-enhancement-or-major-feature/sections/5-a-better-serialization.md

 ### Drawbacks

-* it undermines the accessibility model <!-- .element: class="fragment" -->
+* it undermines the accessibility model
-* serialization logic is not 'readable code' <!-- .element: class="fragment" -->
+* serialization logic is not 'readable code'
-* it bypasses constructors and data validation <!-- .element: class="fragment" -->
+* it bypasses constructors and data validation

 note: